More About HCGL Resources

 Marine Architectural Drawings, Maps, and Charts

-HCGL’s collection of several hundred thousand drawings from the American Ship Building Co.(Amship), Great Lakes Engineering Works (GLEW), and Defoe Shipbuilding provides a unique source for the study of Great Lakes shipbuilding from the 1860's to the 1980's.
+HCGL’s collection of several hundred thousand drawings from the American Ship Building Co.(Amship) and Great Lakes Engineering Works (GLEW) provides a unique source for the study of Great Lakes shipbuilding from the 1860's to the 1980's.
 A large collection of navigational charts and maps provides information documenting the evolution of Great Lakes channels, harbors, and shorelines as well as information about shipping routes, shipwrecks, and the development of navigational aids such as lighthouses.
 Requests for drawings should be made in advance since most are stored off site.

 The HCGL has recently digitized the microfilmed drawings listed in the catalog (American Ship Building Company and Predecessors: 1867-1920).
-Post-1920 Amship, GLEW, and Defoe drawings are not cataloged, however, we do provide access to these drawings with advance notice and will make copies.
+Post-1920 Amship and GLEW drawings are not cataloged; however, we do provide access to these drawings with advance notice and will make copies.

 This collection of more than 130,000 images depicts the vessels, people, ports, and places of the American and Canadian Great Lakes region from the late nineteenth century to the present.
 Vessel photographs are arranged according to the original name of the vessel and are one of the Institute's most frequently requested resources.
 Port photographs are arranges by the name of the port.
 (See Databases for more details on how to access these collections.)